home-assistant/companion.home-assistant/docs/android-auto/android-auto.md

 ![Android](/assets/android.svg)

-Home Assistant has started to offer an Android Auto experience.
+Home Assistant offers an Android Auto experience.
 This will allow you to interact with various entities safely while driving your vehicle.
 It will also allow you to navigate to any `zone`, `person` or `device_tracker` that has a location associated with it. <span class='beta'>BETA</span> users will be able to navigate to any `sensor` that has a location as well.

 ### Setup

-In order to use this integration you will need a phone as well as a vehicles head unit that supports Android Auto.
-Once you are signed in with you phone you should be all set to use the Home Assistant icon on the Android Auto home screen.
+In order to use this integration you will need a phone as well as a vehicle with a head unit that supports Android Auto.
+Once you are signed in with your phone you should be all set to use the Home Assistant icon on the Android Auto home screen.

 ### Supported Actionable Domains